IBM/charts/repo/ibm-helm/ibm-odm-prod.md

     ```
     ```console
     NAME                    CHART VERSION	APP VERSION	DESCRIPTION
-    ibm-helm/ibm-odm-prod   25.1.0       	9.5.0.1   	IBM Operational Decision Manager  License By in...
+    ibm-helm/ibm-odm-prod	24.1.0       	9.0.0.1   	IBM Operational Decision Manager  License By in...
     ```

 4. Install the chart

     A release must be configured before it can be installed.

-    Create a `my-values.yaml` file with the following parameters:
-    ```yaml
-    license: true
-    image:
-      repository: cp.icr.io/cp/cp4a/odm
-      pullSecrets:
-      - icregistry-secret
-    usersPassword: my-password
-    internalDatabase:
-      secretCredentials: my-odm-db-secret
-      populateSampleData: true
-    ```

-    To install a release with a release name of `my-odm-prod-release`, use the following command:
+    To install a release with the default configuration and a release name of `my-odm-prod-release`, use the following command:

     ```console
-    helm install my-odm-prod-release -f my-values.yaml ibm-helm/ibm-odm-prod
+    helm install my-odm-prod-release \
+      --set license=true \
+      --set image.pullSecrets=icregistry-secret \
+      --set usersPassword=my-password \
+      --set internalDatabase.secretCredentials=my-odm-db-secret \
+      --set internalDatabase.populateSampleData=true \
+      ibm-helm/ibm-odm-prod
     ```

     > Note: In OpenShift, you must set the following parameters `--set customization.runAsUser='' --set internalDatabase.runAsUser=''` and you can also set the parameter `--set service.enableRoute=true`.
-Alternatively, you can set these parameters in `my-values.yaml`:
-    ```yaml
-    internalDatabase:
-      runAsUser: ""
-    customization:
-      runAsUser: ""
-    service:
-      enableRoute: true
-    ```
 Refer to [Required Parameters](#required-parameters) for more information.

 The package is deployed asynchronously in a matter of minutes, and is composed of several services.
 The release is an instance of the `ibm-odm-prod` chart: all the ODM components are now running in a  Kubernetes cluster.